F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - Adhere to KU’s research guidelines.

-- Submit a research proposal to an approved foundation, federal agency, or non-KU university-based fellowship program during the period from 2024-2026 (within approximately eighteen months of beginning the FRESSH program, i.e., by March of 2026).
+- Submit a research proposal to an approved foundation, federal agency, or non-KU university-based fellowship program during the period from 2025-2027 (within approximately 18 months of beginning the FRESSH program, i.e., by April 1, 2027).

 - Complete program evaluations and provide feedback on the FRESSH program.